Kate, William and Harry were in northern France this evening for the first event marking the 100th anniversary of the Battle of the Somme.

 On July 1, 1916, following a seven-day British bombardment, some 120,000 men clambered from their trenches and went ‘over the top’ — to be met by a hail of German machine-gun fire that mowed down half of them.

-In this photo from Emily Andrews you can see that expanse of land the soldiers needed to cross.
+In this photo from Emily Andrews you can see the expanse of land the soldiers needed to cross.

 From George Will’s column in the Washington Post: